adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 * any constraints from the datatype context (defined with ``DatatypeContexts``), if there is one.

+If the field is partial, and the ``-Wincomplete-record-updates`` flag is enabled, a warning will be emitted.

-TODO: explain when manual SetField instances are permitted?
+TODO: explain when manual SetFieldPoly instances are permitted?

 Reducing the ``FieldType`` type family